Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential

 where $\frac{\mathrm{d}N}{\mathrm{d}z_{t}}$ is the true redshift distribution computed using the deconvolution method and $W^{i}(z_{t})$ is window function given by Eq. (\ref{eq:window_function_paper3}).

-In Fig. \ref{fig:power_spectra_desi_gg_comp_with_wout_corr} and \ref{fig:power_spectra_desi_kg_comp_with_wout_corr}, we show the galaxy auto-power spectra and cross-power spectra for the four tomographic bins corrected for redshift bin mismatch of galaxies and the corresponding best-fit theoretical power spectra.
+In Figures \ref{fig:power_spectra_desi_gg_comp_with_wout_corr} and \ref{fig:power_spectra_desi_kg_comp_with_wout_corr}, we show the galaxy auto-power spectra and cross-power spectra for the four tomographic bins corrected for the redshift bin mismatch of galaxies and the corresponding best-fit theoretical power spectra.
 In Table \ref{tab:best_fit_params_bA_paper3}, we compare the parameters $b$ and $A$ computed before and after leakage correction for our baseline results using the sum of Gaussians fit to the redshift error distributions.
-The cross correlation amplitude is notably higher in all tomographic bins after correction for redshift bin mismatch, and becomes consistent with unity in the last tomographic bin.
+The cross-correlation amplitude is notably higher in all tomographic bins after correction for redshift bin mismatch and becomes consistent with unity in the last tomographic bin.
 The tension in the amplitude remains at $\sim 4\,\sigma$ in the second redshift bin, but reduces to $1-1.5\,\sigma$ in other redshift bins.
-We note that the amplitude of cross correlation are consistent with estimates of H21, except for the last redshift bin where we quote higher value of $A$ by $\sim 2.5\,\sigma$.
+We note that the amplitude of cross correlation {is} consistent with the estimates of H21, except for the last redshift bin where we quote {a} higher value of $A$ by $\sim 2.5\,\sigma$.
 The behaviour in the last bin can be understood as an effect of including the objects scattered outside the redshift range $0\leq z< 0.8$, which were not considered by H21.
-The galaxy bias, however, differs significantly between our estimates.
-We found lower values of the galaxy bias after correcting our baseline results with the scattering matrix formalism.
-We report significantly different values of galaxy bias than H21 which can result from different assumptions on the model for galaxy bias evolution.
-Since the amplitude of cross correlation are consistent, we believe that the need for a two parameter bias model (Eq. \ref{eq:galaxy_bias_hang}) may also have been raised due to redshift bin mismatch of objects.
-In Fig. \ref{fig:comp_amplitude_paper3}, we present the deviations between the estimated amplitude of cross correlation from its expected value ($A=1$) in terms of standard deviation of the amplitude.
-By countering the impact of redshift bin mismatch, we reduced the tension in amplitude from $4-6\,\sigma$ to $\sim 2\,\sigma$, with complete agreement within errors for the last tomographic bin.
+The galaxy bias, however, differs significantly between our estimates. {We find lower values of the galaxy bias after correcting our baseline results with the scattering matrix formalism.
+We report values of galaxy bias that are slightly different from those of H21 which could result from our different assumptions in the model for galaxy bias evolution.} As the amplitude of cross correlation {is} consistent, we believe that the need for a {two-parameter} bias model (Eq. \ref{eq:galaxy_bias_hang}) may also have been created as a result of {the} redshift bin mismatch of objects.
+In Fig. \ref{fig:comp_amplitude_paper3}, we present the deviations of the estimated amplitude of cross correlation from its expected value ($A=1$) in terms of {the} standard deviation of the amplitude.
+By countering the impact of redshift bin mismatch, we reduce the tension in amplitude from $4-6\,\sigma$ to $\sim 2\,\sigma$, with complete agreement within errors for the last tomographic bin.